 TAGbits – Simple Advice, Monday, March 16, 2015

 I was recently asked to speak in my son’s classroom about what colleges want to see in students and what employers want when hiring.
 I did a bit of research on what colleges want and presented that.
 My main focus was what employers want for their employees because I hear daily what they do not want.
 Many of my clients are frustrated with their young hires.
 Oddly, I wrote about this last March.
-But I think I need to go over it again.
+But I need to go over it again.
 So, young people heed this simple advice because it will help you get and hold on to a job.

-Show up on time ready to work and get the work done.
+Show up on time, ready to work, and get the work done.
 Don’t mess around on your social media all day.
-You are there to work and you are getting paid for it.
+You are there to work, and you are getting paid for it.
 It’s unethical to accept a paycheck for no work.

-Mostly importantly, good communication skills.
+Most importantly, good communication skills.
 Speak and write in complete sentences.
 Don’t write and speak in “text talk” or acronyms.
 Look at people when they are talking to you so they know you are listening.